oracle-quickstart/oci-datastax/README.md

 ### Files in the configuration

 #### `env-vars`
-Is used to export the environmental variables used in the configuration.
+This is used to export the environmental variables for the configuration.
 These are usually authentication related, be sure to exclude this file from your version control system.
 It's typical to keep this file outside of the configuration.

-Before you "terraform plan", "terraform apply", or "terraform destroy" the configuration source the following file -
+Before you run "terraform plan", "terraform apply", or "terraform destroy", source the configuration file -
 `$ . env-vars`

 #### `compute.tf`